-The Group had developed the environmental targets and steps taken to achieve for energy conservation, water conservation and packaging materials conservation, and the result as at the end of Reporting Period are as follow:
+The Group had developed the environmental targets and steps taken to achieve for energy conservation, water conservation and packaging materials conservation, and the results as at the end of Reporting Period are as follow:

-Environmental KPI Targets taken to ve the targets 2022 vs. 2021 Energy consumption The Group has set inclusive total energy consumption reduction Adopting LED lighting in some offices Decrease by 2% target by 5% by 2025 t (Setting the temperature of air-conditioning system in a range between 25°C and 26°C 6 Switching off lights and unnecessary energy-consuming devices when they are not in use Water consumption The Group has set a reduction target of 5% in water consumption by 2025 ! !
-Promoting environmental protection such as saving water and electricity by slogan or poster in office Decrease by 26% Packaging materials consumption The Group has set a reduction target of 5% in packaging materials consumption by 2025 1 Improving product packaging forms to conserve the consumption of carton materials Decrease by 56% 9 Advocate the simplification of packaging internally and externally
+Environmental KPI Targets s taken to eve the targets 2023 vs. 2022 2023 vs. 2021 (the baseline year) Status Energy consumption The Group has set inclusive total energy consumption reduction target by 5% by 2025, with 2021 as the baseline year - Adopting LED lighting in some offices Setting the temperature of air-conditioning system in a range between 25°C and 26°C Increase by 8% Increase by 6% In progress Switching off lights and unnecessary energy-consuming devices when they are not in

+Environmental KPI Targets • s taken to eve the targets 2023 vs. 2022 2023 vs. 2021 (the baseline year) Status Water consumption The Group has set a reduction target of 5% in water consumption by 2025, with 2021 as the baseline year - Promoting environmental protection such as saving water and electricity by slogan or poster in office Increase by 24% Decrease by 9% In progress Packaging materials consumption The Group has set a reduction target of 5% in packaging materials consumption by 2025, with 2021 as the baseline year Improving product packaging forms to conserve the consumption of carton materials Advocate the simplification of packaging internally and externally Decrease by 48% Decrease by 77% In progress

-A3.
-The Environment and Natural Resources
+A3 The Environment and Natural Resources

 The Group's development, sales and distribution of smart card products, software and hardware and provision of smart card related services have no significant impact on the environment.
 The Group reviews its environmental policy from time to time and will consider implementing further eco-friendly measures and practices in order to enhance environmental sustainability and evaluate and monitor regularly the impact of past and present business activities regarding health, safety and environmental matters.
-With the integration of policies and measures mentioned in sections "Emissions" and "Use of Resource", the Group strives to minimise the impacts to the environment and natural resources.
+With the integration of policies and measures mentioned in sections "Emissions" and "Use of Resource", the Group strives to recognize the impacts to the environment and natural resources.

-A4.
-Climate Change
+A4 Climate Change